Kapil-rai/background-generator/README.md

 # background-generator
-Generates Coolm Backgrounds for your Website!
+Generates Cool Backgrounds for your Website!